University of Portland Visa Sponsorship Jobs USA

 Knowledge, Skills & Abilities

-- Competence with and commitment to inclusive excellence; ability to be an effective partner with diverse students, faculty, and staff.
+- Competence with and commitment to diversity and inclusion; ability to be an effective partner with diverse students, faculty, and staff.

-- Ability to use and learn computers, technology, software, and applications at the level of sophistication required for the duties of this position, including, without limitation, Microsoft Office and the internet.
+- Effective ability to use technology, software, and applications at level of sophistication required for the duties of the position, including, without limitation, Microsoft Office (Outlook, Word, Excel, and PowerPoint), the internet, and data management systems.

 - All University of Portland positions require the ability to quickly learn and use new technologies, software, and applications in depth and at level of proficiency required for duties of the position.
 In most situations, the necessity of learning, using, and supporting new technologies, software, and/or applications does not change a job description nor make the position one that involves higher level duties.